-Yesterday, I got my tenth Stitch Fix in the mail!
-I kept ALL the items from my last Fix, and I’ve been dying to get this latest Stitch Fix in my hands!
+The other day, I got my twelfth Stitch Fix in the mail!
+I love fall/winter clothes, so I’ve been dying to get this latest Stitch Fix in my hands!
 I hoped I’d have my same stylist again (Nicole).
 I also spent a lot of time updating my Pinterest Style Board called “For My Stitch Fix Stylist” in the hopes it would make my future fixes even more successful.

 A few days ago I peeked in my account to try and figure out what was coming, but it only lists the names of the items and doesn’t include pictures.
 So…I had an idea of what was headed my way, but didn’t have any clue as to the colors or patterns of things.